Before installing the Denodo Platform, verify the following requirements.

 To be able to cache data, you need to do the following:

-- Install an external Database Management Systems (DBMSs).
+- Obtain access to a Database Management Systems (DBMSs).

 - Create a schema on this database.
 Denodo will use it to store the cached data.
 Although Denodo can use a schema used by other applications, we recommend creating a new one so the objects created by Denodo do not conflict with the ones created by other applications.